-PREREQUISITE: ESL-042 or a level three placement on the ESL placement test; or an ENGL-070 placement on the ESL placement test
+PREREQUISITE: ESL-042 or a level three placement on the ESL placement test; or an ENGL-070 placement on the ESL placement test ADVISORY: Concurrent enrollment in ESL-013, 023, and/or ESL-033

 ESL-043 is a writing and reading course for students of English as a second language who currently find themselves at an intermediate level of English development.
 Through readings which include both expository and narrative texts, with some level of abstraction, students are taught to write essays with clear thesis statements using various rhetorical modes (350+ words).
 At the end of the course, students will write well developed essays while integrating a wide range of vocabulary.
 May not be repeated.